19hours/sg-statutes/Acts/Income Tax Act.md

 [26/93; 21/2003; 29/2012]

-(5) Without prejudice to any other provision of this Act, if any person after deducting the tax required to be deducted under subsection (1) fails to give notice of such deduction to the Comptroller by the time specified in subsection (4)(a), he shall be guilty of an offence and shall on conviction pay a penalty equal to 3 times the amount of tax so deducted and shall also be liable to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+(5) Without prejudice to any other provision of this Act, if any person after deducting the tax required to be deducted under subsection (1) fails to give notice of such deduction to the Comptroller in the manner referred to in subsection (1B) and by the time specified in subsection (4)(a), he shall be guilty of an offence and shall on conviction pay a penalty equal to 3 times the amount of tax so deducted and shall also be liable to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.

 [26/93; 21/2003]

+[Act 2 of 2016 wef 01/07/2016]

 (6) Where an individual has been convicted for 3 or more offences under this section, the imprisonment he shall be liable to shall be not less than 6 months.